intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 ---
-### **Functional API**
+## **Functional API**
-The model is described as a graph in the functional API.
-It is more convenient than the sequential API when defining some complex model (for example, a model with multiple outputs).
+The model is described as a graph in the Functional API.
+It is more convenient than the Sequential API when defining some complex model (for example, a model with multiple outputs).

 To create an input node:
 ```python